 Sessions were presented by DCG principals and managing directors, as well as many other notable banking experts.

-The DCG Balance Sheet Management Conference focused on helping banks, thrifts and credit unions of all sizes to manage and improve their financial performance.
+The DCG Balance Sheet Management Conference focuses on helping banks, thrifts and credit unions of all sizes to manage and improve their financial performance.

-A wide range of educational sessions and interactive forums, ranging from basic through advanced, were designed to generate comprehensive and lively discussion about the asset/liability and funds management process.
+A wide range of educational sessions and interactive forums, ranging from basic through advanced, are designed to generate comprehensive and lively discussion about the asset/liability and funds management process.

-Directors, CEOs, CFOs, senior management and analysts from community financial institutions were able to benefit from this popular Group-Live educational program.
+Directors, CEOs, CFOs, senior management and analysts from community financial institutions benefit from this popular Group-Live educational program.

-Conference attendees were eligible for up to 13 CPE credits.
-No prerequisite and/or advanced preparation was required, and clients and non-clients were welcome.
+Conference attendees are eligible for up to 13 CPE credits.
+No prerequisite and/or advanced preparation is required, and clients and non-clients are welcome.